amygori/vue-notes/README.md

 ## Run the app

 This app uses json-server and a local db.json file as a data store.
+It's built with Vue and Vite and styled using Tailwind CSS.

 ```sh
 npm install